Miss Nylex catamaran: History

 Drawing on his aeronautical expertise, designer Roy Martin developed a 'rigid aerofoil rig' or solid wingsail, which was highly efficient in upwind sailing conditions.
 Designers in the United States and Denmark had been experimenting with wingsails, but without much success in racing conditions (e.g. Patient Lady II).

 An experimental 25-foot model wing was built and tested to see if the concept would work.
 The test wingsail was mounted on the hulls of the catamaran ‘The Adventurer’, another Roy Martin design developed for Sailcraft Australia.
 The test wingsail is currently on display in the foyer of the Blairgowrie Yacht Squadron, Victoria Australia (as at January 2018).

 The test wingsail model was successful and proved that the concept worked, so the syndicate proceeded with building the full 36-foot wingsail version that became Miss Nylex, at a cost of approximately AUD$7000.
-The boat was built by Victorian boat-builder Len Dobson.
+The boat was built by Victorian boatbuilder Len Dobson.

 Upwind, Miss Nylex had no equal and at the time was the fastest catamaran in the world, breaking the speed record for an Australian yacht at 24 knots.
 Miss Nylex also beat 18-foot skiffs on Sydney Harbour in a 'Cock-o-the-Harbour' speed race.

 However, early versions of Miss Nylex were problematic and the boat had too much power when sailing downwind in winds of over 20 knots.
 In these conditions, the wing was so powerful that the crew were unable to control the craft.
 When broad reaching, the boat tended to veer to leeward in gusts over 25 knots.
 These problems were refined over time and reliability improved.

 1972 - development

 In 1972, eight contenders competed in the ICCT Australian selection trials.
 Miss Nylex was highly competitive and considered by many to be the superior boat, but the selectors (Jock Sturrock, Russ Gibbons and Bob Clark) conservatively opted for Quest III, the Charlie and Lindsay Cunningham entrant, as the Australian contender for that series.
 Miss Nylex was faster in the trials, but the syndicate did not have a spare wingsail if anything got damaged during the race and the selectors were also cautious about the reliability of the revolutionary new design.

-The defence of the trophy was hosted in February 1972 by the Sorrento Sailing Clubagainst a challenge by Weathercock of the USA.
+The defence of the trophy was hosted in February 1972 by the Sorrento Sailing Club against a challenge by Weathercock of the USA.
 Quest III had been highly tuned during the selection trials and comfortably beat Weathercock four races to nil, winning the trophy for Australia for a second time.
 This kept the trophy at Sorrento Sailing Club, the neighbouring club to Blairgowrie Yacht Squadron where Miss Nylex was based, which gave the syndicate the opportunity to further develop the wingsail design.